Business Activity in US Service Sector Expands for 3rd Straight Month

 Business activity slowed somewhat in September, sliding from 55.7 to 55.2.
 Still, it indicated solid growth in the sector as new business rose steadily.

-Firms were reluctant to hire last month amid ballooning input costs and selling price inflation, fueled partly by “stubbornly elevated wage growth,” said Chris Williamson, chief business economist at S&P Market Intelligence.
+Firms were reluctant to hire last month amid ballooning input costs and selling-price inflation, fueled partly by “stubbornly elevated wage growth,” Chris Williamson, chief business economist at S&P Market Intelligence, said.

 “The inflation signals from the survey point to reviving price pressures, principally linked to stubbornly elevated wage growth, which could temper the Fed’s enthusiasm for further aggressive rate cutting,” Williamson stated in the report.

-Companies were increasingly concerned about the outlook as business confidence declined due to uncertainty surrounding the presidential contest and growing recession risks.
+Companies were increasingly concerned about the outlook as business confidence declined because of uncertainty surrounding the presidential race and growing recession risks.

 Fed Policy

-Bill Adams, chief economist at Comerica Bank, believes that the ISM survey figures could support the case for the Federal Reserve easing monetary policy at a more “gradual pace.”
+Bill Adams, chief economist at Comerica Bank, said he believes that the ISM survey figures could support the case for the Federal Reserve easing monetary policy at a more “gradual pace.”

-Traders work on the floor at the New York Stock Exchange as Federal Reserve Chairman Jerome Powell speaks after announcing a rate increase in New York on Nov.
+Traders work on the floor at the New York Stock Exchange as Federal Reserve Chairman Jerome Powell speaks after announcing a rate increase, in New York City on Nov.
 2, 2022.
 (Seth Wenig/AP Photo)my

-Traders work on the floor at the New York Stock Exchange as Federal Reserve Chairman Jerome Powell speaks after announcing a rate increase in New York on Nov.
+Traders work on the floor at the New York Stock Exchange as Federal Reserve Chairman Jerome Powell speaks after announcing a rate increase, in New York City on Nov.
 2, 2022.
 (Seth Wenig/AP Photo)my

 “For the Fed, the solid economic growth and increased price pressures in the ISM survey are an argument for making further interest rate reductions more gradual than the big cut they made in September,” Adams said in an email.
 “The Fed will be glad to see signs that lower rates are quickly passing through to private sector activity.
 They are still balancing the risk of inflation rebounding against the risk that the job market’s softness deepens.”